djarjo/flutter_input/README.md

 ## Input Widgets
 The following input widgets are included.
 See section 'Development' below for building your own input widget.
-* `InputCalendar` - A highly customizable date picker with month selection and slider and a text input for the year
 * `InputCheckbox` - Checkbox for data type `bool`
 * `InputDate` - Calendar based selection for data type `DateTime` (date part only)
+* `InputDatePicker` - A highly customizable date picker with week of year
 * `InputDateTime` - Wheels for data type `DateTime` can be customized for date only, time only or both
 * `InputDropDown<T>` - Dropdown button for data type `T`
 * `InputFavorite` - A favorite button with selectable icon for data type `bool`